Packaging Electron apps

 }

-We declare a permission request, set a bit of app metadata and allow GitHub Desktop to be opened from apps that support “open with” on folders (the Finder unfortunately does not support this).
+We declare a permission request, set a bit of app metadata and allow GitHub Desktop to be opened from apps that support “open with” on folders.
+You can read about what keys are available in Apple’s bundle documentation.

 Windows specific integrations